QuadSpinner/Gaea-Docs/source/Guide/0-Workflows/Graph.md

 Pinning the visual (press `G`) is the same as a pinned preview, but it only works for Color nodes.
 When you fix the visual and move between different color production nodes, the color texture will change in concert with the node you select.
 However, the base heightfield upon which the texture is applied will be the Fixed Visual.
 If you move to a non-color node, it will show you its default preview.

 ### Mark for Export
-When a node is marked for export (press `L`), it will emit the output as a file when the terrain is built.
-Any nodes that are marked for save will be available in the Build Manager.
+When a node is marked for export (press `F3`), it will emit the output as a file when the terrain is built.
+Any nodes that are marked for export will be available in the Build Manager.

 See the article `Building` for details.